by Jodie Renner, fiction editor and author of writing guides

 ~ Consider deleting or condensing chapter one.
 Maybe even chapter two, too.
 Take out the warm-up, where you’re revving your engine, and start your story later.

 ~ Take out almost all backstory (character history) in the first few chapters and marble in just the essentials as you go along, on an “as-needed” basis only.
 This also helps add intrigue.

 ~ Delete (or revise) chapters that don’t have enough tension and change, that don’t drive the story forward.
 Add any essential bits to other chapters.
 (Save deleted stuff on another file.)
 Or condense two chapters and combine them into one.

 ~ Delete or condense scenes that don’t have enough tension or change, or add much to the plot or characterization.
 Condense parts where scenes drag, eliminating the boring bits.
 (Take out the parts that readers skip over.)
 See my article “Every Scene Needs Conflict and a Change" or Chapter 4 of my book, Writing a Killer Thriller.

 ~ Take out any weak links, remnants from earlier versions, stuff that just doesn’t fit there anymore (if it ever did).

 ~ Cut back on rambling or overly detailed descriptions of settings.
 With today’s access to TV, movies, the internet and travel, we no longer need the kind of detail readers of 100 years ago needed to understand the setting, so just paint with broad brush strokes, and leave out all the little details.
 Also, don’t describe the setting in neutral language.
-Filter any descriptions of surroundings through the eyes, ears, and attitude of your point of view character.
+Filter any descriptions of surroundings through the eyes, ears, attitude, and mood of your point of view character.

 ~ Don’t repeat info.
 Don't have a character relating the details to another character of something that happened that the readers witnessed first-hand and already know about.
 Skip over it with a phrase like “She told him how she’d gotten injured.”